-Tsubosaka-dera is a Buddhist temple located in the city of Nara, Japan.
-Built on top of Mount Tsubosaka, the temple dates back to the 8th century and is famous for its stunning views, along with its many giant Buddha statues.
-The best time to visit the temple is from late March to mid-April, when the entire temple is bathed in beautiful cherry blossoms.
+Tsubosaka-dera is a historic Buddhist temple situated in Nara, Japan.
+Perched atop Mount Tsubosaka, this ancient temple dates back to the 8th century and is renowned for its breathtaking panoramic views and impressive giant Buddha statues.
+The best time to visit is from late March to mid-April, when the temple is beautifully enveloped in cherry blossoms, creating a truly mesmerizing sight.

-The bus stop closest to the temple is Tsubosakaderakuchi Bus Stop, I will leave the Google map link here: https://maps.app.goo.gl/URsiDdk292FHczbr5
+The closest bus stop to the temple is Tsubosakaderakuchi Bus Stop , I will leave the Google map link here: Google Map.

-The nearest train station to the temple is Tsubosakayama station, Address: https://maps.app.goo.gl/RdHjhgoi2aR7nd1p7
+The closest train station to the temple is Tsubosakayama Station , address: Google Map.

-After arriving at the bus station, we walk about 30 minutes to reach the temple.
-Temple address here: https://maps.app.goo.gl/ww7irwu9aFK7SAGZ6
+After arriving at the bus station, we walk about 30 minutes to the temple.
+The temple address is here: Google Map.

-After about 30 minutes of walking, this was the first sight I saw.
-A giant pink magnolia (Mokuren) tree right in front of the entrance.
+After about 30 minutes of walking, this was the first sight that greeted me—a magnificent giant pink magnolia (Mokuren) tree standing right in front of the entrance.

 Admission is 800 JPY for adults and 200 JPY for children.
-Opening hours are from 8am to 5pm.
-However, during cherry blossom season there will be lighting activities, so opening hours will be extended from 7:30 a.m. to 8 p.m.
+The temple is open from 8:00 AM to 5:00 PM, but during cherry blossom season, special lighting events extend the hours from 7:30 AM to 8:00 PM.

-Right from the entrance to the temple, there are many Buddha statues from small to large placed here.
+Right from the entrance of the temple, numerous Buddha statues of various sizes are placed throughout the area.

-Right from the first steps, I saw a long row of pink cherry trees, stretching to the end of the road.
-At the end is also a temple with a small Torii gate.
+Right from the first steps, I was greeted by a long row of pink cherry trees stretching all the way down the path.
+At the end of the road stood a temple with a small Torii gate.

 I like these light pink cherry blossoms more than the traditional white ones.